A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Introduction

-Species sampling models (SSMs) \citep{Pit(96)} provide a natural choice for $\mathscr{P}$, including the Dirichlet process (DP) prior \citep{Fer(73)} and the Pitman-Yor process (PYP) prior \citep{Pit(97)}.
-Under the BNP model \eqref{ex_model} with a SSM for $P$, the random sample $(X_{1},\ldots,X_{n})$ induces a random partition $\tilde{\pi}_{n}$ of $[n]=\{1,\ldots,n\}$ whose blocks are the (equivalence) classes of the equivalence relation $i\sim j\iff X_{i}=X_{j}$ almost surely.
+Species sampling models (SSMs) \citep{Pit(96)} provide a natural choice for the prior distribution $\mathscr{P}$, including the celebrated Dirichlet process (DP) prior \citep{Fer(73)} and the Pitman-Yor process (PYP) prior \citep{Pit(97)}.
+Under the BNP model \eqref{ex_model} with a SSM for $P$, the random sample $(X_{1},\ldots,X_{n})$ induces a random partition $\tilde{\pi}_{n}$ of $[n]=\{1,\ldots,n\}$ whose blocks correspond to the (equivalence) classes induced by the equivalence relation $i\sim j\iff X_{i}=X_{j}$ almost surely.
 In particular, $\tilde{\pi}_{n}$ is exchangeable \citep[Chapter 2]{Pit(06)}, namely its distribution is such that the probability of any partition of $[n]$ with $k$ blocks of frequencies $(n_{1},\ldots,n_{k})$ is a symmetric function of compositions $(n_{1},\ldots,n_{k})$ of $[n]$.
-The exchangeability of $\tilde{\pi}_{n}$ implies that blocks' labels are immaterial, and therefore it legitimates the BNP approach to SSPs under SSMs.
+The exchangeability of $\tilde{\pi}_{n}$ implies that blocks' labels are immaterial, and therefore it legitimates the BNP approach to SSPs under the class of SSMs.